 The forecast is for retirement rates to continue in the industry, creating a demand for properly trained and qualified men and women to fill these vacated positions.
 In Canada’s growing urban centers, fire departments are facing pressure to expand and hire additional resources including firefighters, trainers, and fire prevention officers and communications staff.

 Municipal fire departments are not the only services looking for qualified firefighters.
 Large industries and companies are developing and deploying their own fire response brigades, requiring properly trained firefighting personnel.

 As a Pre-Service Firefighting student you will be required to purchase your training manuals, class uniform, and full firefighting personal protective clothing suitable for structural firefighting.
 While every attempt is made to minimize costs through rental programs and re-circulated equipment, additional costs could reach approximately $2000.00 for the program year.
 Travel to and from the Eastern Ontario Emergency Training Academy in Norwood is the responsibility of each student (carpooling is encouraged).

 Please consult the program Coordinator if there is concern regarding the physical expectations of the program.

-Current medical physician assessment which includes a medical certificate verifying:
+Current physician assessment which includes a medical certificate verifying

 Your program has mandatory requirements which may include a criminal reference check, first aid, CPR-C, etc. For more information, please see the Non Academic Requirements page.